1 Introduction

 Idaean Heracles is an Idaean Dactyls, presumably born in Aptera.
 [64]

 Clymenus was born in 1395 BC, which is only 43 years before the discovery of iron in 1438 BC.
 Thus, Idaean Heracles is either the father of Cardys or the father of Cardys' wife.
-However, since Cardys lived in Cydonia, Clymenus is presumably the son of the daughter of Idaean Heracles.
+However, since Cardys lived in Cydonia, Clymenus was the son of the daughter of Idaean Heracles.

 Also, there is only one generation between Cardys and Cydon, the founder of Cydonia, so Cardys is presumably the son of Cydon.